chenlab-sj/CanID/README.md

 * Warning: The python models are stored as pickle files
 * The tutorial below will show how to build your own models

+* CanID is setup to run using a nextflow pipeline
+* Make sure to have nextflow version: 23.04.1 or greater

 ## RNAseq Count Data Format

 * CanID uses a set of 17975 protein coding genes from Gencode v31